8Observer8/mvc-model-as-array-in-typescript/README.md

 > npm start

-Go to the browser:
+Go to the browser and type:

-> localhost:3000
+> localhost:3000/users/create